coehler200/ense452-fall2025-labs/Lab-2/CLI.md

 Notice that these two routines are Blocking routines.
 In other words no other code can run until these routines return.
 Investigate these routines and come up with a way to communicate between the target and host in efficient manner.

 ### Phase 2: Implement CLI and various commands
 The CLI should print some sort of prompt.
 Blank lines merely repeat the prompt.
-The user must be able to use the backspace key to correcttyping errors.
+The user must be able to use the backspace key to correct typing errors.
 All commands must produce some textual output as confirmation the command worked, or an error message if the command was malformed.
 You should implement commands to do the following:

 - Turn off or on the LED.
 - Query the state of the LED.